cfpland/frontend/content/guides/08-pre-conference.md

 <img src="https://i.imgur.com/JQ0ZiSk.jpg" class="right" />

 Speaking at tech conferences doesn't mean you have to dress formally, but you should dress appropriately for the venue, audience, and content.
-At this point, you should make sure you've got a couple good outfits to pick from and schedule a last-minute haircut (if needed).
+At this point, you should make sure you've got a couple of good outfits to pick from and schedule a last-minute haircut (if needed).

 Ultimately, you should be comfortable on stage, but that doesn't just mean wearing a grey sweatsuit.
 "Comfortable" means wearing something that gives you confidence and reflects your personal brand.

 ### 5. Figure out what kind of equipment will be available

-I talked more about [equipment preparation in the previous section](../presentation/), but at this point, you should double check with the organizers to see what is available.
+I talked more about [equipment preparation in the previous section](../presentation/), but at this point, you should double-check with the organizers to see what is available.
 Will they have a microphone?
 What kind will it be?
 Will you be using your laptop or a shared one?
 Will your power cord work there?
 What adapters will be available?

 > Display is not the only point to take into account.
-If you’re travelling in other countries, power plugs need to be taken care of as well.
+If you’re traveling in other countries, power plugs need to be taken care of as well.
 European countries are mostly compatible with one another, but watch out if you come to Northern America or UK.
 > _[Nicolas Fränkel](https://blog.frankel.ch/advices-junior-conference-speakers/)_

 Will there be wifi on stage?
 How fast will it be? (always prepare for it to be slower than you think)